alanng10/class-lang/Docue/Article/Plat/a.md

 Storey modules layer on top of System in the arch.

-Binary modules layer on top of System in the arch.

 View modules layer on top of Type modules in the arch.

-Class compiler modules layer on top of List modules, Text modules, Storage modules and Binary modules in the arch.
+Class compiler modules layer on top of List modules, Text modules, Storage modules in the arch.

 Page modules layer on top of Storey modules in the arch.